Rural North Dakota child care providers seek sustainability

 Demand outstripping supply

-Coronavirus pandemic disruptions hit many child care providers hard, particularly in far-flung corners of the state.
-Enrollment dropped by one-third during COVID-19 restrictions, according to state data.
+Pandemic disruptions hit many child care providers hard, particularly in far-flung corners of the state.
+Enrollment dropped by one-third during Covid restrictions, according to state data.
 This led to closings, staff layoffs and reduced income for providers.

-U.S. Census Bureau and state Department of Human Services estimates show there are nearly 55,000 children under the age of 5 in North Dakota and about 30,000 children in licensed child care.
+U.S. Census Bureau and Department of Human Services (DHS) estimates show there are nearly 55,000 children under the age of 5 in North Dakota and around 30,000 children in licensed child care.

 For the most part, licensed child care demand far outstrips capacity.
-In North Dakota, Nelson and Cass counties have the highest capacity, yet both meet only 55% of the potential demand.
+In North Dakota, Nelson and Cass counties have the highest capacity, yet both only meet 55 percent of the potential demand.

-Most others meet only 25-35%.
-Slope County in the southwest part of the state has no licensed child care at all, while Sioux County has none outside of what is provided by the Standing Rock Sioux Tribe.
+Most others meet only 25 to 35 percent.
+Slope County in the southwest part of the state, has no licensed child care at all, while Sioux has none outside of what is provided by the Standing Rock Sioux Tribe.

-Logan County had a licensed child care supply of 119, with Fettig’s operation taking up most of that share, according to state data from 2021.
+According to North Dakota DHS data from 2021, Logan County had a licensed child care supply of 119, with Fettig’s operation taking up most of that share.

 Desperation increasing